drupal-graphql-compose/documentation/features/users.md

 <!-- tabs:end -->

 > :thinking: Emails are protected.
 Ensure you have the correct user permissions in place if you want to expose this data.

+## Node author information

+Once enabled, `NodeInterface` will receive the `author: User` field.

+This will populate only if the node bundle is configured to expose the author.

+To expose author information:

+- Visit the `Structure` &rarr; `Content Types` &rarr; `Edit` tab on your node bundle
+- Enable `Display author and date information`.